WEDNESDAY, August 30th, 2000, AT 11:00 PM PT

-IKF Pro MuayThai World Champion Dmitry Shakuta (Left) hasn't stopped winning as he captures yet another World Title.
+IKF Pro MuayThai World Champion Dmitry Shakuta (Right) hasn't stopped winning as he captures yet another World Title.
 This time Shakuta fought a hard 5 rounds to defeat the 5 Time WAKO Pro World Champion Keinth Nathan (Pele).

 In Kaliningrad Russia IKF Team Belarus won the IKF Central European MuayThai Junior Championships.
 IKF Russia followed in second place and 3rd place went to IKF Lituania

 As a feature bout at the Championships, Yulia Khalturina of Russia won the Women's IKF European Pro Muay Thai Junior Featherweight Title when she defeated Lubov Yakimova of Lituania, Kaunas by decision in a "FULL RULES" (Elbows & Knee to the head & body) 5 round MuayThai bout.
 For more info, please call Mr. Youri Belousov & Evgeny Kotelnikov at Tel/Fax: (375) 17- 266 -94 - 57 or by e-mail by clicking HERE.